Bayesian cluster analysis: Point estimation and credible balls: Credible balls of partitions

 From the MCMC output, we can obtain an estimate of $\epsilon^*$, and thus the credible ball of level $1- \alpha$.
 First, the distance between all MCMC samples $\lbrace \bc^m \rbrace$ and $\bc^*$ is computed.
 For any $\epsilon \geq 0$,

-and $\epsilon^*$ is the smallest $\epsilon \geq 0$ such that
+and $\epsilon^*$ is the smallest $\epsilon \geq 0$ such that $ \frac{1}{M} \sum_{m=1}^{M} \1(d(\bc^*,\bc^m) \leq \epsilon) \geq 1-\alpha. $

-To characterize the credible ball, we define the \textit{vertical} and \textit{horizontal bounds} based on the credible ball.
-The vertical upper bounds consist of the partitions in the credible ball with the smallest number of clusters which are most distant from $\bc^*$.
-The vertical lower bounds consist of the partitions in the credible ball with the largest number of clusters which are most distant from $\bc^*$.
-The horizontal bounds consist of the partitions in the credible ball which are most distant from $\bc^*$.
+To characterize the credible ball, we define the \textit{vertical} and \textit{horizontal bounds} of the credible ball.
+The vertical upper bounds consist of the partitions in the credible ball with the smallest number of clusters that are most distant from $\bc^*$.
+The vertical lower bounds consist of the partitions in the credible ball with the largest number of clusters that are most distant from $\bc^*$.
+The horizontal bounds consist of the partitions in the credible ball that are most distant from $\bc^*$.
+The bounds are defined more formally below, where the notation $k(\bc)$ is used for the number of clusters in $\bc$. \begin{definition}[Vertical upper bounds] The vertical upper bounds of the credible ball $ B_{\epsilon^*}(\bc^*)$, denoted $v^u_{\epsilon^*}(\bc^*)$, are defined as

-For example, suppose $N=4$ and the optimal point estimate under both VI and $\tB$ is $(\lbrace 1,2 \rbrace, \lbrace 3,4 \rbrace)$.
-Further suppose that the $95\%$ credible ball with the VI and $\tB$ metric consists of the red, orange, and yellow partitions depicted in Figures \ref{fig:vi_cb_ex} and \ref{fig:bl_cb_ex}, respectively.
-For VI, the upper vertical bound is $\1$, the lower vertical bound is $\0$, and the horizontal bounds are the yellow partitions, i.e. those with one singleton and one cluster of size $N-1=3$.
-For $\tB$, the upper vertical bounds are the partitions with one singleton and one cluster of size $N-1=3$, the lower vertical bound is $\0$, and the horizontal bounds are the yellow partitions, i.e. those with one singleton and one cluster of size $N-1=3$ and those with two singletons and one cluster of size $N-2=2$ which are not covered by $\bc^*$.